Chinatown, Oakland, California: History

+Early days

 Oakland Chinatown dates back to the arrival of Chinese immigrants in the 1850s, making it one of the oldest Chinatowns in North America.
 By 1860, the census of Oakland included 96 "Asiatics" among a total of 1,543 (6.2% of the city's population).
 More Chinese arrived to help build the Central Pacific Railroad western portion of the First transcontinental railroad during the Coolie slave trade during the 1860s.

-The Chinese settled in shrimp camps on the estuary of Oakland at 1st Street and Castro in the 1850s, near the Point in West Oakland which was referred to as "Chinese Point", and at 4th and Clay streets.
+The Chinese immigrants first settled in shrimp camps on the estuary of Oakland at 1st Street and Castro in the 1850s, near the Point in West Oakland which was referred to as "Chinese Point", and at 4th and Clay streets.
 The Chinese settlement at Telegraph between 16th and 17th streets burnt down in 1867 and was relocated at the San Pablo Avenue Chinatown between 19th and 20th streets; it is now known as Oakland's Old Uptown Chinatown.
-Other areas settled were 14th Street between Washington and Clay, and the Charter line (22nd Street) between Castro and Brush Streets.
+Other areas with prominent Chinese populations included 14th Street between Washington and Clay, and the Charter line (22nd Street) between Castro and Brush Streets.

+Present location

-Fears of the Yellow Peril and local exclusion laws forced the Chinese population to resettle to its current location centered at 8th Street and Webster Street in the 1870s.
+Fears of the Yellow peril and local exclusion laws forced the Chinese population to resettle to its current location centered at 8th Street and Webster Street in the 1870s.

 The first Chinese in Oakland fished in the San Francisco Bay for shrimp similarly to the Chinese at China Camp near San Rafael.
 In 1868, Chinese laborers built the Temescal Dam in Oakland providing water for the East Bay as well as the Lake Chabot Dam in 1874–75.
 They worked in canneries, cotton mills and fuse and explosive factories as well as farms.

 In the 1880s, discriminatory laws made it difficult for Chinese immigrants to own land or even find work.
 They found work as laundry workers, cooks, gardeners, houseboys, or as vegetable peddlers.
-The Chinese Exclusion Act severely limited the further immigration of Chinese.
+The Chinese Exclusion Act severely limited the further immigration of Chinese in 1882.
 By 1900, the Chinese in Oakland numbered less than 1,000.